Mbell42/Mbell42.github.io/README.md

 2020.03.07_2052 - I am trying to get my switch case function to work within 'app.js', such that it asks the user for employee details based on the employee's role.
 I have been able to get the switch case to run without type errors now, however, it is currently reverting to 'default', even though it appears to me that the cases are being met.

+2020.03.12_0403 - I have begun to implement my fixes to 'app.js'.
+This includes commenting out the code block of prompts I had previously, and replacing it with a new structure that seperates the prompts into their own functions.
+This helps with organization and functionality.
+I added a new const containing an empty array to contain the team, and built new functions 'newManager', 'newEmployee', and 'newTeam'.

+2020.03.12_0412 - I updated the '.html' files in /develop/template.
+These files now include correct html doctype structures and head sections.
+I plan to add more styles to these files at a later point.

+2020.03.12_1738 - I updated the 'main.html' file in /develop/template to have the correct value in the main div.
+I then reverted the 'test.js' files to their initial setup, and then updated my class files in /devlop/lib to pass all tests.
+I then revisited 'app.js', and finished building and correcting my prompt function structures while testing the results by running 'app.js' in node, and then updating my code based on the results until satisfied that it was both functional, and at least minimally user friendly.
+My only remaining wants are to update the styles in the output .html file.